-- There is no charge for children who are entitled to free school meals. - Pupils who are not entitled to free school meals will be charged a set amount as per the catering company menu provided daily.
+- There is no charge for children who are entitled to free school meals (FSM).. - Pupils who are not entitled to free school meals will be charged in line with the prices as per the catering company.
+A 'meal deal offer will be available to all pupils the rate of which will be set in line with the FSM daily rate. - Staff and visitors will be charges at in line with the prices as per the catering company and VAT as the applicable rate will be added to the cost.